Fun For the Whole Family!

 Tickets are valid to the Aquarium and to the Palm House too.

-Note: The cashier closes 1 hour, the animal houses close 30 minutes before the closing time of the Zoo!
+Note: The cashier closes 1 hour before the closing time of the Zoo!

 Attractions and activities of the Pannon Park (you can go on a semitropical boat tour for example) will open in two stages: in 2018 and 2019.